Smaller is Better: Enhancing Transparency in Vehicle AI Systems via Pruning: Background and Related Work

 Recent works have shown some relationship between pruning and post-hoc explanations.
 For example, Weber et al.~\cite{weber2023less} evaluate the impact of pruning on explainability.
 Using GradCAM~\cite{selvaraju2017grad} in VGG-16~\cite{simonyan2014very}, the authors explore the effects of varying compression rates on saliency maps.
 Their findings suggest that moderate pruning levels enhance explainability by reducing noise in saliency maps, while excessive pruning negatively affects attribution quality.
 However, their evaluation lacks a rigorous quantitative comparison of heatmaps and does not consider scenarios like pruning without fine-tuning or pre-train pruning.
 This leaves significant gaps in understanding how different pruning strategies influence explanation robustness.

 Tan et a.~\cite{tan2024evaluating} investigate the effect of pruning on the robustness of explanations.
 The study prunes neurons identified as least important post-training, without fine-tuning, ensuring that model predictions remain unchanged.
 The results demonstrate that removing these neurons can lead to a collapse in explanations generated by XAI methods, even when predictions are unaffected.
 Khakzar et al.~\cite{khakzar2019improving} introduce an innovative approach where neural networks are pruned dynamically for individual inputs, retaining only neurons that significantly contribute to the prediction.
 While this approach highlights the potential of input-specific pruning, it may overlook the need for local importance when explaining individual samples.
 Additionally, the computational cost of input-specific pruning limits its scalability for large datasets and real-time applications.
 Abbasi et al.~\cite{abbasi2017interpreting} focus on simple pruning of filters in convolutional neural networks (CNNs) to improve interpretability.
 By selectively removing redundant filters, the approach simplifies network architecture, reducing noise in saliency maps and emphasizing critical features.
+Suwal et al.~\cite{suwal2025sparse} train ResNet-18 on ImageNette and compare post-hoc explanations from Vanilla Gradients (VG) and Integrated Gradients (IG) across pruning levels, evaluating sparsity and faithfulness.

 While there is existing research on post-hoc explanation methods and training strategies independently, their combined impact on interpretability in vehicular AI remains underexplored.
 This study addresses this gap by systematically evaluating how training strategies (natural, adversarial, and pruning) affect explanation quality across different models and datasets relevant to vehicular applications.
 These insights contribute to designing secure and transparent AI systems for vehicles, balancing interpretability with performance.